theforeman/forklift/containers/docs/setup-and-install.md

     sudo pip install ansible

+At this point, if you want to skip ahead to the all in one at the bottom you can.
+However, if this is your first time we recommend running through each step individually to learn what each does and how to customize.

 ### Setup Docker

-In order to build the containers, run them locally or use OpenShift, Docker needs to be installed and configured properly.
-First, ensure that docker is installed:
+In order to build the containers, run them locally or use OpenShift, Docker needs to be installed and configured with an insecure registry.

-    sudo yum install docker

-Second, we need to allow for insecure registries to run.
-This can be enabled by editing `/etc/sysconfig/docker` and adding:

-    INSECURE_REGISTRY='--insecure-registry 172.30.0.0/16'

-Now restart the docker service:

-    sudo systemctl restart docker
+    ansible-playbook tools/install-docker.yml -l centos7 -b -e "@vars/remote.yml"

 ### Install ansible-container

 This project is currently using the bleeding edge version of `ansible-container` and will be installed from source.
 To simplify install, an Ansible playbook has been provided to do the installation:

-    ansible-playbook install-ansible-container.yml
+    ansible-playbook tools/install-ansible-container.yml -l centos7 -b -e "@vars/remote.yml"

 ### Build Containers

-Now that `ansible-container` is installed, the containers can be built.
-This build takes a while and can cause the docker client to timeout.
-Thus, before building run:

-    export DOCKER_CLIENT_TIMEOUT=600
+Before the containers can be built the local copy of the container code needs to be synced to the CentOS box.
+This allows for making local changes in the future and having them tested through the various stages on the CentOS box:

+    ansible-container tools/install-forklift.yml -l centos7 -b -e "@vars/remote.yml"

 Now build the containers (and grab a coffee):

-    ./build.sh
+    ansible-playbook tools/build.yml -l centos7 -b -e "@vars/remote.yml"

 To build an individual (or multiple individual) services pass the name(s) space separated:

-   ./build.sh foreman-base foreman
+   ansible-playbook tools/build.yml -l centos7 -b -e "@vars/remote.yml" -e services='foreman dynflow'

+To build just Foreman:

+  ansible-playbook tools/build-foreman.yml

+To build just Pulp:

+  ansible-playbook tools/build-pulp.yml

+To build just Candlepin:

+  ansible-playbook tools/build-candlepin.yml

 This sort of smaller incremental building is good for small changes or rolling out a single service update for quicker development cycles.

-### Run Containers Locally

-Once the containers have been built locally into Docker, `ansible-container` can be used to run the entire stack locally:

-    ansible-container run

-This will expose the Foreman user interface at `http://0.0.0.0:8080`

 ### Setup and Install Openshift

 This setup requires access to OpenShift 3.5 or later.
 The easiest way to run and play with this locally is to use the OpenShift Origin client tools 1.5+ and docker.
 This short guide will run through setting up a local test environment.

-This setup guide was written using Fedora 23 but newer version of Fedora or Centos 7+ should work.

 #### Setup OpenShift Client Tools

 The ability to spin up an OpenShift cluster on docker was added to OpenShift Client Tools v1.3+.
 This has been abstracted into an Ansible playbook for your convenience.

-    ansible-playbook install-openshift-tools.yml
+    ansible-playbook tools/install-openshift-tools.yml -l centos7 -b -e "@vars/remote.yml"

 You can change the version of the OpenShift Client Tools that are installed by editing the playbook or passing variables to the `ansible-playbook` command.